A quick guide to saving

 Savings and investments can be a good way to provide for your financial future.

-With most savings accounts, your money is safe, though any growth will be limited to the interest rate of your account.
+With our savings accounts, any growth will be related to the interest rate you earn on your account.

-You don't have to be worth a fortune to think about investing.
+You don't have to be rich to invest.
 There are a huge number of options.
 But the earlier you start, the more opportunity the money has to grow.

-Think about how much you want to invest and what it's for.
-Whether you want to save a small amount regularly or have a lump sum to invest, an adviser will be able to help you find the right options.
+Whether you want to save a small amount regularly or have a lump sum to invest, please contact telephone banking or visit a branch, where we’ll be able to help you find the right options for you.